mjang/opendocs/onboarding/onboarding-toolkit.md

 -  Sales and marketing
 -  Contacts for partner teams
 -  Steering committee members or SIG (special interest group) members

+Identify templates appropriate to each group.

+Consider setting up onboarding options for others to contribute to docs.

 #### Leadership and organizational structure